thurnye/AWS-Amplify-React/README.md

 # AWS-Amplify-React

-This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify] (https://amplify.aws).
+This auth starter implements a basic authentication flow for signing up signing in users as well as protected client side routing using [AWS Amplify](https://amplify.aws).
 Auth features:

 - User sign up,
 - User sign in,